Image from Bernd Helfert

 Ever since the middle Information Age, Terragen civilization has shown a great enthusiasm for provolution.
-In part this is an aspect of the transhuman and extropian (and later) ideals of maximization of intelligence and awareness for all, rather than for a privileged few, but it has also been suggested that one reason so many of the hyperturings and powers speak so highly of provolution is because it is a way of keeping the masses of ordinary sophonts occupied and giving them a challenge and sense of purpose that might otherwise be lacking in many hightech societies.
+In part this is an aspect of the transhuman and extropian (and later) ideals of maximization of intelligence and awareness for all, rather than for a privileged few, but it has also been suggested transapients encourage the practice as a way of giving ordinary sophonts a challenge and sense of purpose that might otherwise be lacking in many autotopic societies.
 Although many sophonts are happy to pursue other hobbies and interests, there are others who actually need to be given something to do that appears to have high significance, so they can have a sense of fulfilment and purpose in life.
 Provolution is perfect for these people.
-It is a deeply inspiring task - bringing intelligence and culture to a new race - so it naturally fulfilling.
-It is also incredibly time-consuming and labor-intensive, since the species being provolved requires constant attention and empathetic connection, and since this project may extend over many generations of creatures, a whole sophont lifespan.
-Thus it is one of the few tasks in the modern galaxy that cannot be automated, and which ordinary normals and brights can actually aspire to do, and which for reasons of their own the transapients often leave to lesser beings.
-For this reason provolution projects are a source of pride among many sophont clades, who often will incorporate the provolved (or client) species into their family or house logo.
+It is a deeply inspiring task — bringing intelligence and culture to a new race — so it naturally fulfilling.
+It is also incredibly time-consuming and labour-intensive, since the species being provolved requires constant attention and empathetic connection, and since this project may extend over many generations of creatures, a whole sophont lifespan.
+Thus it is one of the few tasks in the modern galaxy that is rarely left to automation, (beyond ancillary use for design and physical care).
+For this reason provolution projects are a source of pride among many sophont clades.
+Another significant difference between a provolution project and any other common hobby is the level of legal oversight and regulation.
+Given that provolution will lead to a sophont species the ethics and laws around sophont rights are intimately involved.
+Very often an individual or group wishing to embark on such a project must apply for a licence, writ or other form of permission from a relevant governing body/transapient.
+If the proposal is approved the angelnet (or other suitable monitoring infrastructure) will be used to ensure compliance on behalf of the provolver.
+Some polities have even stricter rules requiring a mandatory period of aftercare, be it pastoral, scientific or economic, to ensure that the provolved population is not abandoned before their time.
+Many polities subscribe to the "handover" method in which members of the provolved species must be given a position of authority within the project before it is complete so that they might guide its progress towards completion.
+This latter consideration has led to many projects moving in directions their originators had not intended.
+Much to the ire of the authenticist, fictionalist and castelist schools the second order effects of a developing provolve culture can lead to unexpected behaviours and even physiology as the clade seeks to redesign itself.

 To date, the number of species of terragen and xenobiotic organisms that have been provolved from sub- and non-sophonce to sophonce runs to some forty-five billion.
 Many provolved species go on to play an important part in the life of the civilized galaxy, most continue to have excellent and close relations with their patron (provolver) family, house, or clade, and many go on to provolve other species in turn.